posrocket/posrocket-python-sdk/docs/source/how_to/catalog_service.rst

     - Each Service has 2 Getter functions which are:
         * Get tax by ID:
+            get a specific `CatalogModifierListModel`_. by id

         .. sourcecode:: python

             modifier_list = launch_pad.catalog_modifier_list_service.get_modifiers_list_by_id(<modifier_list_id>)

         * Get all taxes:
+            get all current business `CatalogModifierListModel`_. you can filter by name and you can also select the page by passing any of those variables to the get_modifiers_lists function.

         .. sourcecode:: python